-Kurt Manwaring: Are there protocols for how to publicize an actual discovery?
-Do you think they will actually be followed if/when the time comes?
+Are there protocols for how to publicize an actual discovery?
+Will they be followed if/when the time comes?

-Jill Tarter: Speaking for the SETI Institute, from the first days of the NASA SETI project we have had a post-detection protocol.
-After termination of congressional funding, we removed the clauses that specified which members of the management team were designated to inform the Executive Branch and the Congressional Funding Committees, but have retained the parts that reflect the efforts of the IAA and IISL (see https://www.seti.org/post-detection.html).
+Speaking for the SETI Institute, from the first days of the NASA SETI project we have had a post-detection protocol.
+After termination of congressional funding, we removed the clauses that specified which members of the management team were designated to inform the Executive Branch and the Congressional Funding Committees, but have retained the parts that reflect the efforts of the IAA and IISL.

 During our infrequent false positive events, we have attempted to follow these guidelines, but have experienced the difficulty of containing the information as we proceed.

-Jill Tarter: We’ve not made any study of the demographics of the individuals who are interested in our work. those who have chosen to support us tend to be educated and interested in many different scientific topics.
+We’ve not made any study of the demographics of the individuals who are interested in our work.
+Those who have chosen to support us tend to be educated and interested in many different scientific topics.

-Kurt Manwaring: You have talked about how you sometimes go to the Allen Telescope Array even though computers do all of the math these days.
-What kinds of benefits can people find from taking a few minutes now and then to gaze up at the stars and ponder?
+What benefits can people find from taking a few minutes now and then to gaze up at the stars and ponder?

 It truly takes a cosmos to make a human.